Renting Guide

 AI summary

-Tenants have the right to quiet enjoyment, which includes having guests.
+Under the Residential Tenancies Act, tenants have a right to quiet enjoyment, which includes hosting guests.
 Landlords cannot legally ban guests or limit the length of their stay in the tenancy agreement.

 Tenant guest policy in residential rentals